qfpl/blog/content/posts/intro-to-state-machine-testing-2.md

 Looking back at our inputs, they're parameterised on some type constructor that didn't appear in our values.
 It's therefore not surprising that we don't do any mapping of type constructors in our `HTraversable` instances.
-Instead, we just wrap them up in the `Applicative`.
+Instead, we just wrap the inputs up in the `Applicative`.

 ## `Command`s